• Skip to main content

 6th January 2026

-Firstly, please be assured that these sheep, although not owned or managed by Swangleys, are looked after by an attentive and professional shepherd who we know has their wellbeing in mind, checks them every day and takes action where needed.
+Firstly, although these sheep are not owned or managed by Swangleys, they are looked after by an attentive and professional shepherd who we know has their wellbeing in mind, checks them every day and takes action where needed.
+Any important news that we get from our local community – for example a sheep found itself on the wrong side of the fence the other day – is always passed on to the shepherd.

-It is worth mentioning again why these sheep are at the farm – as I think some people may have misunderstood this style of grazing.
+It is worth explaining why these sheep are at the farm.
 These sheep are “Mob grazing” a crop of stubble turnips under an environmental initiative in order that their droppings fertilise the soil and therefore reduce the farm’s need to apply artificial fertilisers.
 Mob grazing looks very different to the sheep grazing over grass that you might be more familiar with.
 In grass grazing, sheep densities are low in order that a field’s grass supply is self sustaining.
 However, in mob grazing, large numbers of sheep are grazed on a relatively small area that is initially high in a food supply and then they are moved to a neighbouring fresh area once they have grazed the feedstock down sufficiently.
 This maximises the environmental benefits of the technique, without impacting sheep welfare.
-Importantly, at no time are the sheep short on feed – they are simply moved to fresh feed at the right time.
-In the case of the Swangleys sheep, that move was scheduled to be today or tomorrow and so by now they may well be in their new well-stocked home right next to the previous field strip.
-In a few weeks they will have consumed these new turnips and will move one more strip closer to Knebworth.
-This will continue around the farm.
+At no time are the sheep ever short on feed – they are simply moved to fresh feed at the right time to a new well-stocked home right next to the previous field strip.
+In this way they gradually move around the farm.

-Several people have noticed lame sheep – that is, sheep with a limp.
+Over the time the sheep have been with us, people have noticed the occasional lame sheep – that is, sheep with a limp.
 Lameness is a recurring theme with sheep and, in reality, any substantial well-kept flock will at any point in time have some lame sheep.
-Each of the sheep hosted at Swangleys had their feet trimmed (the main cause of lameness) on arrival and was treated as necessary.
-It takes lameness a while to subside and so most of them are already on the road to recovery.
-Some, where the shepherd has greater concerns, are routinely removed from the flock for closer care elsewhere.
+Each of the sheep hosted at Swangleys had their feet trimmed (the main cause of lameness) on arrival and are treated as necessary or, where the shepherd has greater concerns, are routinely removed from the flock for closer care elsewhere.

 Filed Under: Uncategorised